Migrate projects to LoadRunner Enterprise

-For details, see the Install and configure LoadRunner Enterprise servers and hosts section in the LoadRunner Enterprise Installation Guide.
+For details, see Configure Site Admin and LAB schema migration in the LoadRunner Enterprise Installation Guide.

 Note: You can also perform this step post-installation from the Configuration wizard, provided you specify a new Site Admin and LAB schema for LoadRunner Enterprise (if you use the existing schemas nothing will happen).

 For details, see the Configure LoadRunner Enterprise section in the LoadRunner Enterprise Installation Guide.

 After installing LoadRunner Enterprise, you need to migrate project data and the file repository from existing projects to LoadRunner Enterprise using the migration tool in LoadRunner Enterprise Administration.

 Project data which includes scripts, attachments, run results, .xml files, and templates is migrated from ALM Site Admin and LAB to the LoadRunner Enterprise server.